Email this link to a friend.

+One of the most frustrating problems in IVF today is the patient with a persistently poor ( thin) uterine lining.
 Normally, the endometrium should grow and become thick ( more than 8 mm) and trilaminar as the follicles grow, so that it is receptive and ready to accept the embryos when they are transferred into the uterine cavity.

+However, sometimes this does not happen.
 We do know that the growth of the endometrium depends upon:

-the estrogen level in the blood
+- The estrogen level in the blood

-blood flow to the uterus and
+- Blood flow to the uterus

-the health of the endometrial tissue itself
+- The health of the endometrial tissue itself

 A problem with any of these will cause the uterine lining to remain poor.